Former Glenwood Springs ‘nurse’ arrested as imposter

 Recommended Stories For You

-Only after staff conducted an on-site audit did they find they didn't have a copy of McCray's nursing credentials.
+Only after staff conducted an on-site audit did they find there was no copy of McCray's nursing credentials.
 When they asked her to produce it, she came up with a myriad of "random excuses" as to why she could not provide the documents, the report says.

 After numerous failed attempts, building administrators say they sat McCray down in front of a computer and told her she had 30 minutes to provide proof of her nursing license, the report says.
 Officials say when she was unable to do so, she left the facility, and never returned.